AISS — Services

 My approach

-Areas I can support
+Areas where I can support you

-Increase AI literacy
+Increasing AI literacy

 What this involves